andepraveenofficial/css-tutorial/00-Material/css.md

 ### Specificity

-CSS Specificity is how browsers decide which CSS property values are the most relevant to an HTML element and apply those CSS property values to the HTML element.
+- CSS Specificity is how browsers decide which CSS property values are the most relevant to an HTML element and apply those CSS property values to the HTML element.

-selector priority from High to Low:
+selector priority from High to Low :

 1. !important
 2. inline styles